 Set Up Devices

-From the Remote Service Platform, in the Admin > Machines page, search for the machine you want to configure, then select the Devices icon to open that machine’s Devices page.
+In the SERVICE application, on the Admin > Machines page, search for the machine you want to configure, then select the Devices icon to open that machine’s Devices page.

-If you can’t access this page, reach out to your platform administrator for assistance.
+If you can’t access this page, reach out to your ei³ SERVICE administrator for assistance.

-You can either modify an existing device defined in ei3 for the machine to use trigger-based data collection, or create a new one.
+You can either modify an existing device defined in ei³ for the machine to use trigger-based data collection, or create a new one.
 To create a new device, select the icon to open the device creation page.
-You will need to choose one of the two defined device types from the drop-down selection tool.
-Currently there are only two device types defined in ei3 which suppport trigger-based data collection.
-These devices are:
+You will need to choose one of the two defined device types from the Manufacturer – Category drop-down.

 1. B&R – Milacron